-The focal length of a diverging lens is negative.
+The focal length of a diverging lens is negative, indicating that the lens spreads out light rays.

 (i) The focal length is always negative.

-(ii) For an object in front of the lens, the object distance is positive.
+(ii) When an object is positioned in front of the lens, the object distance is considered positive.

-(iii) For virtual images, the image distance is negative.
+(iii) In the case of virtual images, the image distance is assigned a negative value.

-By practicing the following problems, you can understand the notes above better.
+By working through the subsequent problems, you can gain a better understanding of the above concepts.

 Problem (1): A diverging lens with a focal length of 10 cm can form an image of an object 20 cm away from it.